hoho-codes/summarizer/README.md

 ## 🚀 Quick Start (3-Minute Setup)

-Get your automated daily newsletter running in three simple steps:
+Get your automated daily newsletter running in four simple steps:

 ### 1. Fork this Repository
 1. Scroll to the very top of this GitHub page.